Stephen Akinmurele: Death

-Akinmurele killed himself in Manchester Prison in August 1999.
-He hung himself by a window with a ligature, just weeks before his trial.
-He had made two previous attempts on his life, and his girlfriend had warned prison authorities that he was a danger to himself.
+Akinmurele died by suicide in Manchester Prison in August 1999, just weeks before his trial.
+He hanged himself from a window with a ligature.
+He had made two previous suicide attempts, and his girlfriend had warned prison authorities that he was a danger to himself.

-A suicide note was found in his pocket after his death, with Akinmurele having written “I know it's not right always thinking like this but it's always on my mind."
+A suicide note was found in his pocket after his death, with Akinmurele having written “I know it's not right always thinking like this but it's always on my mind.
 I can't help the way I feel, what I did was wrong - I know that and I feel for them - but it doesn't mean I won't do it again.
 I'll keep on having this feeling I'm going mad because I can't take any more of this and that's why I'm saying goodbye."
 He had also written to this mother that "I couldn’t take anymore [sic] of the feeling like how I do now, always wanting to kill".